nguyenhau442001/Service_Robot/README.md

 Wheel Encoder

-An encoder is a mechanical motion sensor that generates a digital signal in response to the motion.
-An electromechanical device capable of converting motion into a digital signal or pulse.
-Thanks to the encoder, we can know the exact position of the rotation angle of the motor shaft, thereby calculating the displacement of the center of gravity of the robot.
-More specifically, to calculate equations (13), (14) we need to know the number of pulses reads, and ticks.
+An encoder is a mechanical motion sensor that generates a digital signal in response to movement.
+It is an electromechanical device capable of converting motion into digital signals or pulses.
+Thanks to the encoder, we can determine the exact rotational angle of the motor shaft, which allows us to calculate the displacement of the robot’s center of gravity.

+Specifically, to compute equations (13) and (14), we need to know the number of pulses read (also referred to as ticks).

-Assuming we have the right and left motor with a resolution , to know how much the wheel has rotated, we need to know how much an angle the wheel rotates according to 1 pulse (tick).
-For example, the motor uses a resolution of 4000 (pulses/rev), through the transmission ratio of 1:3, this means that the motor turns 3 revolutions the wheel only turns one revolution.
-Then 1 tick will be calculated as follows:
+Assuming we have both a right and left motor with a given resolution, we need to determine how much the wheel rotates per pulse (tick) in order to calculate the total wheel rotation.
+For example, if the motor has a resolution of 4000 pulses per revolution (pulses/rev), and there is a gear transmission ratio of 1:3, it means that for every 3 revolutions of the motor, the wheel completes one revolution.
+In this case, the rotation per tick can be calculated as follows:

 ![image](https://user-images.githubusercontent.com/105471622/196743383-fd141aac-da01-450d-b8fb-a0bbd2de20ec.png)